keptn/lifecycle-toolkit/README.md

 Keptn provides Cloud Native teams with the following capabilities:

 - Pre-requisite evaluation before deploying workloads and applications
-- Finding out when an application (not just a workload) is ready and working
 - Checking the Application Health in a declarative (cloud-native) way
 - Standardized way to run pre- and post-deployment tasks
-- Provide out-of-the-box Observability of the deployment cycle
+- Provide out-of-the-box Observability
+- Deployment lifecycle management

 ![Operator Maturity Model with third level circled in](./assets/operator-maturity.jpg)